Micoxavi/Micoxavi/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-# 👋 Hi, I'm Xavi
+# 👋 Hi, I’m Xavi
-## Mechatronics engineer finishing a master's degree in CV & AI.
+## Mechatronics engineer completing an M.Sc. in Computer Vision & AI
-I'm a multidisciplinary engineer who thrives under pressure and enjoys learning new technologies every day.
-I believe attitude is the most important skill when it comes to solving problems — everything can be learned with the right mindset.

-I'm passionate about solving real-world problems through code.
-I specialize in Python, computer vision and deep learning frameworks, and I enjoy building useful, well-documented systems that combine hardware, software, and automation.
+I thrive under pressure and firmly believe that attitude is the key to solving problems—anything can be learned with the right mindset.
+I’m passionate about tackling real-world challenges through code, specializing in Python, computer vision, and deep learning to build robust, well-documented systems that blend hardware and software.

 ### 💡 About Me

+- 🎓 Mechatronics engineer on a Master’s in Computer Vision & AI
-- 🎓 Engineer focused on automating analysis, testing, and documentation in electronics & optical labs
+- ⚙️ Automating analysis, testing & documentation in electronics & optical labs
-- 💼 Currently developing computer-vision solutions for lighting validation and imaging in an optical laboratory
-- ⚙️ Experienced in CV-driven quality control and inspection, from lab benches to automotive applications
-- 🔍 Hands-on experience with multi-sensor time-alignment (LiDAR, cameras) and real-time data processing
+- 🔍 Hands-on with CV-driven quality control, LiDAR+camera sync & real-time pipelines
+- 🤖 Active member of a competitive robotics team (The Engineering Way)
-- 🧪 Maker at heart — I love prototyping, optimizing code, and hacking on side projects
+- 🧪 Maker at heart: prototyping, optimizing code & side-project hacking
-- 🍳 Fun fact: I’m a passionate home-chef who loves experimenting with flavours and techniques from different cultures
+- 🍳 Home-chef passionate about experimenting with global flavours

----

-### 🧠 Interests

-- Computer Vision (OpenCV, PyTorch, real-time processing)
-- Industrial AI & automation
-- Technical documentation automation
-- System engineering and infrastructure
-- Robotics (active member of a competitive team @theengineeringway)
-- Learning about AI Agents

----

 ### 🛠️ Tech Stack
 <!-- Core Languages & OS -->